 The Actuarial Mathematics degree at Stonehill equips students to become actuaries and pursue other analytics careers.
-It also prepares them to take the first four exams of the Casualty Actuarial Society and the Society of Actuaries.
+It also begins preparing them for the exams of the Casualty Actuarial Society and the Society of Actuaries.

-There is strong market demand for college graduates capably of applying mathematics, statistics, and financial theory in service of determining risk factors and risk levels in numerous fields.
+There is strong market demand for college graduates capable of applying mathematics, statistics, and financial theory in service of determining risk factors and risk levels in numerous fields.

 The Actuarial Mathematics degree draws on Stonehill’s strengths in the academic fields of data science, economics, finance and mathematics.
 Combined with the College’s emphasis on liberal arts and leadership development, students are prepared for careers in industries that include insurance, accounting and managerial consulting.

 The average salary in this region for graduates with actuarial mathematics degrees is $82,287.

 Actuarial Mathematics Competitive Advantages

 In preparation for the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS) exams and required educational experiences, actuarial mathematics students study a variety of topics including:

 - Accounting & Finance